 On the Slide Size dropdown, you can set the key option here for the slide dimensions.
 By default, you'll have two choices between 4:3 and 16:9.
 Slide sizes.
 Creating a new document will typically put your presentation in 4:3 mode, so check this setting first before designing a new Keynote slide deck.

-One key watch-out is if you already have content on your Keynote slides.
+Make sure you already have your content on your Keynote slides.
 As you adjust the slide dimensions, you may clip or leave borders on the edges.
-By taking widescreen content to a more square shape, it sometimes requires re-arranging the content so that the slide is filled in the new format.
+When you turn your widescreen content into a more square shaped layout, you'll need to rearrange the content on the slide to fit on the square layout.

 2. How to Change Keynote Design Options

 With the Document tab still open, we can make changes to the Keynote theme that we're using with just a few clicks.
-Keynote themes control the overall look and feel of the presentation, and it's easy to change even after you've started working on a presentation.
+Keynote themes control the overall look and feel of the presentation.
+What's great about themes is that you can change them even after you've started working on a presentation.

 On the same Document > Document panel, click on the Change Theme button.
-You'll see a number of different theme styles on the new pop-up window as you can see in the screenshot below.
+You'll see some different theme styles on the new pop-up window as you can see in the screenshot below.

 Advanced Keynote Themes

-Even though Apple's Keynote has a few built-in themes that you can apply to your presentations, these aren't the only design styles you can add to your presentation.
+Even though Apple's Keynote has a few built-in themes that you can apply to your presentations, these aren't the only ones you can add to your presentation.

 A better alternative to the handful of built-in Keynote templates are premium options from Envato Elements.
-Elements is an all-you-can-download service that currently includes more than 800 Keynote templates that you can use to get ahead while designing a presentation.
+It's an all-you-can-download service that currently includes more than 800 Keynote templates that you can use to create a professional presentation.

-In most of these Keynote template packages, the author includes multiple versions of the presentation.
+In most of these Keynote template packages, the author includes many versions of the presentation.
 In the zip package, you're likely to find a zip file with both 4:3 and 16:9 options.
-These work a bit differently than the built-in theme settings, so make sure that you start with the correct format from the outset.
+These work a bit differently than the built-in theme settings, so make sure that you start with the correct format from the beginning.

 These premium themes are stronger than the built-in options in Keynote.
-Each package includes dozens of slide designs that you can simply add your own content to for a head start on designing your presentation.
-Instead of starting with a blank slate on each slide, use these with your own assets to get ahead in the presentation process.
+Each package includes dozens of slide designs that you can add your own content to.
+Instead of starting with a blank slate on each slide, use these with your own assets to create a custom presentation that looks professional.